awfixers-stuff/awbot/.github/CONTRIBUTING.md

-# Contributing to Tux
+# Contributing to awbot

-Thank you for your interest in contributing to Tux!
+Thank you for your interest in contributing to awbot!
 This guide details how to set up your environment, follow the development workflow, and submit your contributions.

 We welcome contributions of all kinds, from bug fixes and feature implementations to documentation improvements.